vtex-apps/slider-layout/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop environment:**

 <!--
-Please paste the ouput of the following command in your issue.
+Please paste the output of the following command in your issue.
 It helps us identify your environment and act more quickly to solve your problem.

 $ npx envinfo --system --binaries --browsers